Jackson Diehl

-Jackson Diehl (born 1956) was the deputy editorial page editor of The Washington Post from February, 2001 to August, 2021.
+Jackson Diehl (born 1956) is a newspaper editor and reporter.
+He was the deputy editorial page editor of The Washington Post from February 2001 to August 2021.
 He was part of the Washington Post team that won the 2022 Pulitzer Prize in Public Service.
 He wrote many of the paper's editorials on foreign affairs, helped to oversee the editorial and op-ed pages and authored a regular column.
-He is a member of the Council on Foreign Relations and can speak two foreign languages, Spanish and Polish.
+He is a member of the Council on Foreign Relations and can speak Spanish and Polish.

 Diehl was born in San Antonio, Texas.
 He received a B.A. from Yale College in 1978.

 Career

 Diehl joined The Washington Post as a reporter in 1978.
 From 1982 to 1992, he worked at the paper's foreign bureaus in Buenos Aires, Warsaw and Jerusalem.
 He was foreign editor and assistant managing editor for foreign news from 1992 to 1999, and oversaw the expansion of The Washington Post's foreign staff.
 In 1999, he became assistant managing editor for national news and oversaw coverage of the 2000 presidential election campaign.

 As an editor and columnist, Diehl favored the 2003 invasion of Iraq under the George W. Bush administration.
 Diehl had advocated for democratic reforms and a tougher U.S. policy toward Egypt, criticizing Barack Obama for his "dangerous passivity," and in 2011 he was a Finalist for the Pulitzer Prize for Editorial Writing, for his commentary on Egypt.